zaibos/smart-upgrade-case-study/docs/Case_Study_Smart_Upgrade_Databricks_Handson.md

 ## 4. Design & Discussion Questions (write-up — all candidates)

-Even if you don't build Tier 3, address these in your write-up (this preserves the Staff/Architect signal):
+Even if you don't build Tier 3, address these in your write-up:

 1. **Dual-velocity ingestion:** How would you handle 2B clickstream events/day vs. strict financial CDC in production? (e.g., Structured Streaming/Auto Loader + Lakeflow Declarative Pipelines; CDC via `APPLY CHANGES`.)
 2. **State & serving for <200ms inference:** How do you store and serve the Customer-360 state for real-time scoring?
 (Feature Store / Online Tables / Lakebase, model serving.)